ngorchakova/jvmwarstories/_posts/2017-03-08-data-locality.md

 Setting param `spark.locality.wait` to 0 seconds resolve the problem.

 ### What is data locality
+Data locality is used to describe how spark maps tasks and input data.
+It is done to minimize overhead to transfer input data to task.
+[Here0(http://codingcat.me/2016/02/29/how-spark-decides-preferredlocation-for-a-task/) you can find detaied post how Spark calculates data locality for RDD.

 according to [spark documentation](http://spark.apache.org/docs/latest/tuning.html) there are 5 types of data locality:
 * PROCESS_LOCAL
 * NODE_LOCAL